parkan/sheltie/docs/HTTP_SPEC.md

 Used to specify any of the retrieval protocols to use via a comma delimited list.
 Unrecognized protocols will respond with a 400 status code.

-The `protocols` query parameter is a Lassie specific query parameter and is not part of the [Path Gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) specification.
+The `protocols` query parameter is a Sheltie specific query parameter and is not part of the [Path Gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) specification.

 Examples:
 - `protocols=bitswap` will only attempt retrievals with the bitswap protocol